Scaling AI to enterprise requires unlearning everything

 Now the hard part starts.

-Scaling AI to enterprise means unlearning almost everything that made your pilot succeed.
+Scaling AI to enterprise basically means unlearning almost everything that made your pilot succeed.
 Not a warning.
 Just reality.

 Why successful pilots stall before they reach scale

 The numbers are genuinely sobering.
 Despite near-universal AI adoption across organizations, only 7% have fully scaled it across the enterprise.
 Not because the technology failed.
 Because the approach that works for five people breaks down badly for fifty.
+Will better technology fix this?
+Not even close.

 Your pilot team moved fast by skipping enterprise requirements.
 No formal change management.
 No security reviews that take six weeks.
 No training programs for operators across twelve locations.
 No integration with the ERP system everyone hates but depends on.